 Admiral Dr. Rachel Levine

 In March 2021, Dr. Rachel Levine was appointed the United States Assistant Secretary for Health under President Biden — making her the nation’s highest-ranking openly transgender official.
-Just a few months later, she became a four-star admiral in the United States Public Health Service Commissioned Corps.
+Just a few months later, she became a four-star admiral in the U.S. Public Health Service Commissioned Corps.
 Earlier in her career, Dr. Levine worked as a pediatrician and clinical researcher.
 She also served as Pennsylvania’s Physician General and Secretary of Health, where she worked to address the state’s opioid crisis, improve maternal health, and slow the spread of COVID-19.
 Reflecting on her career, Dr. Levine said, “I really feel that everything I’ve ever done … has all led to this moment in terms of helping the nation through this greatest public health crisis that we have faced in over a hundred years.”

 The bottom line: Let’s honor LGBTQ+ people who have made key contributions to public health — this month and every month.